ecryptoguru/nft-ipfs/README.md

 # AnkitPunks NFT collection

 10 Exclusive AnkitPunks NFT collection has been created using Solidity, JS using Openzeppelin libraries in a hardhat dev env and deployed on Polygon Mumbai Testnet.
-All 10 NFTs have custom metadata, which is uploaded to IPFS.
+All 10 NFTs have custom metadata, which is uploaded to IPFS using Pinata.
 A Frontend has also been created for the NFT minting page using Next.js@12 React Framework with the help of Web3Modal and ethers.js

 Anyone can use this opensource code to create thier custom NFT Collection.